Human Resources Document Translation Services

 One has to keep in mind that these workplace language laws should be seen as the exception, not the rule.
 In the vast majority of countries, there are no laws requiring that companies provide workplace communications in the local language.
 However, even when there is no law on the books, that doesn’t mean a multinational company can get away without providing workplace communications in the local language.

 Why take unnecessary chances with violating other countries’ workplace language laws?
-Contact our legal translation service today to obtain handbook translation services in Portuguese, Mandarin Chinese, German, Spanish, French, Dutch, Arabic, Haitian Creole, Turkish, Russian, Nepali, and other languages to start complying with foreign countries’ labor laws.
+Contact our legal translation service today to obtain handbook translation services in Portuguese, Mandarin Chinese, German, Mongolian, Burmese, Spanish, Thai, French, Dutch, Arabic, Haitian Creole, Canadian French, Turkish, Russian, Nepali, and other languages to start complying with foreign countries’ labor laws.